dbdesign-students-spring2024/6-mongodb-analysis-Ol1viaWang/README.md

 2. show exactly 10 documents in any order, but "prettyprint" in easier to read format

-- Goal: Retrieve 10 documents from the collection listings, displaying the result in a easier-to-read format
+- Goal: Retrieve 10 documents from the collection listings, displaying the result in a easier-to-read format.

 ```mongodb
 db.listings.find().limit(10).pretty()